1992 Los Angeles riots: Day 3 – Friday, May 1

 By this point, many entertainments and sports events were postponed or canceled.
 The Los Angeles Lakers hosted the Portland Trail Blazers in an NBA playoff basketball game on the night the rioting started.
 The following game was postponed until Sunday and moved to Las Vegas.
 The Los Angeles Clippers moved a playoff game against the Utah Jazz to nearby Anaheim.
 In baseball, the Los Angeles Dodgers postponed games for four straight days from Thursday to Sunday, including a whole three-game series against the Montreal Expos; all were made up as part of doubleheaders in July.
 In San Francisco, a city curfew due to unrest forced the postponement of a May 1, San Francisco Giants home game against the Philadelphia Phillies.

 The horse racing venues Hollywood Park Racetrack and Los Alamitos Race Course were also shut down.
-L.A.
-Fiesta Broadway, a major event in the Latino community, was canceled.
+LA Fiesta Broadway, a major event in the Latino community, was canceled.
 In music, Van Halen canceled two concert shows in Inglewood on Saturday and Sunday.
 Metallica and Guns N' Roses were forced to postpone and relocate their concert to the Rose Bowl as the LA Coliseum and its surrounding neighborhood were still damaged.
 Michael Bolton canceled his scheduled performance at the Hollywood Bowl Sunday.
 The World Wrestling Federation canceled events on Friday and Saturday in the cities of Long Beach and Fresno.
 By the end of Friday night, all the remaining smaller riots were completely quelled.

 Day 4 – Saturday, May 2

-On the fourth day, 3,500 federal troops — 2,000 soldiers of the 7th Infantry Division from Fort Ord and 1,500 Marines of the 1st Marine Division from Camp Pendleton — arrived to reinforce the National Guard soldiers already in the city.
+On the fourth day, 3,500 federal troops – 2,000 soldiers of the 7th Infantry Division from Fort Ord and 1,500 Marines of the 1st Marine Division from Camp Pendleton – arrived to reinforce the National Guard soldiers already in the city.
 The Marine Corps contingent included the 1st Light Armored Reconnaissance Battalion, commanded by John F. Kelly.
 It was the first significant military occupation of Los Angeles by federal troops since the 1894 Pullman Strike, and also the first federal military intervention in an American city to quell a civil disorder since the 1968 King assassination riots, and the deadliest modern unrest since the 1980 Miami riots at the time, only 12 years earlier.

 These federal military forces took 24 hours to deploy to Huntington Park, about the same time it took for the National Guard.
-This brought total troop strength to 13,500, making L.A. the largest military occupation of any U.S. city since the 1968 Washington, D.C. riots.
+This brought total troop strength to 13,500, making LA the largest military occupation of any US city since the 1968 Washington, D.C. riots.
 Federal troops joined National Guard soldiers to support local police in restoring order directly; the combined force contributed significantly to preventing violence.
 With most of the violence under control, 30,000 people attended an 11 a.m. peace rally in Koreatown to support local merchants and racial healing.